-1 Underwriting profit on an Lux GAAP basis but individual line items are presented on a SII basis
+1 Underwriting profit on an Lux GAAP (excluding investment return) basis but individual line items are presented on a SII basis

-In 2019, HSA's gross premiums written totalled €497m on a Lux GAAP basis.
+In 2020, HSA's gross premiums written totalled €417m on a Lux GAAP basis.
 The majority of the in force business was transferred as of 1 January 2019 from Hiscox's UK-domiciled insurer.